supermario/elm-pkg-js/proposal.md

 An `elm-pkg-js` compliant package called `author-name/my-package-name` must:

 1. Include its JS in a single, un-minified `src/my-package-name.js` source file
-2. Export an async `init` function, that takes an instantiated Elm application as argument
+2. Export a synchronous `init` function, that takes an instantiated Elm application as argument
 3. Provide type signatures for any `in` or `out` ports it depends on, as well as any imports required for the port signatures.

 The details are elaborated below.